Breath of Fire

 The devs left in a secret way to warp to various points of the game, presumably for testing purposes.
 This is done by a convoluted method of controller input on Ryu's naming screen, followed by entering a specific name for Ryu:

 1. On the naming screen, hold the A+Y+L+R buttons on Controller 2.
-While these are held, press up 4 times, right 2 times, down 8 times, and left 1 time.
+While these are held, press Up x4, Right x2, Down x8, left on Controller 1.
 The screen background color should turn red.
 If it hasn't, back out of the naming screen and try again.
-2. Enter one of the following names for Ryu.
+2. Enter one of the following names (all of which reference characters (Ryu, Chun-Li, Vega, Ken, Dee Jay, and Fei Long) from the Street Fighter series) for Ryu.
 They are case-sensitive:

 |US version||Japanese version|